Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Methodology

 \section{Methodology}

-Figure~\ref{fig:method_overview} provides a high-level overview of our hybrid motion planning framework.
-Time-varying observations $\mathcal{O}_t$ are encoded by a learned WM into a model state $s_t$.
-An RL agent operates on $s_t$ and proposes a promising goal specification \(g(\tau)\) in a robot-centered reference frame.
-Depending on the setting, additional goals may be sampled around this proposal.
+\autoref{fig:method_overview} provides a high-level overview of our hybrid motion planning framework.
+Time-varying observations $\mathcal{O}_t$ are encoded by a learned WM into a model state $s_t$ (\autoref{subsec:worldModel}).
+An RL agent operates on $s_t$ and proposes a promising goal specification \(g(\tau)\) (\autoref{subsec:reinforcementLearningAgent}) in a curvilinear reference frame $(s,d)$ around a given reference path~$\Gamma$~\cite{Wursching2024}.
+The reference path is assumed to be provided by an upstream global planner and extends from the initial ego position to the global target region.
+Depending on the setting, additional goals may be sampled around the proposal \(g(\tau)\).
 Each goal is then connected to the initial state $x(0)$ with a continuous-time trajectory candidate~$\xi$ by a deterministic motion planner~\cite{Frenetix}.
 The resulting candidates form the trajectory set~$\mathcal{T}$.
-The optimal trajectory is selected by minimizing a weighted sum of costs over $\mathcal{T}$.
-For autonomous driving, we represent trajectories in a curvilinear frame $(s,d)$ around the reference path~$\Gamma$.
+The optimal trajectory is selected by minimizing a weighted sum of costs over $\mathcal{T}$ (\autoref{subsec:deterministic_planner}).